su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 Different Mach numbers will be considered, namely $$M=[0.1, 0.2, 0.3, 0.357, 0.364]$$.
 The Reynolds number is fixed at 4 millions, and the temperature is equal to 273K.

-The strctural model is made by a single point, positioned at the rotation axis, with two degrees of freedom, pitch and plunge.
+The structural model is made by a single point, positioned at the rotation axis, with two degrees of freedom, pitch and plunge.
 Inertia and mass of the airfoil are concentrated at the center of mass of the profile, at a certain distance from the rotation axis.
 The equations of motions are available analytically and read: